bioimageit/bioimageit/website/documentation/outputs.md

 We often want to name the outputs of a node from its inputs.

-For example, when we segment the image `cell.tiff`, we often want to name the output `cell_segmentation.tiff`.
+For example, when we segment the image `cell.tiff`, we might want to name the output `cell_segmentation.tiff`.

 BioImageIT provides a template feature for this purpose.